japeters15/DWA/README.md

 <br/>

 # Workflow
-First create a new feature branch, merge the feature branch into the master branch, create a new tag, and merge the master branch into the release branch.
+In order to add a new feature you would start by creating a new branch "git checkout name_of_new_branch" then "git push origin release".
+Now that your new branch is created you need to merge it into the master branch by going back into your master branch "git checkout master" and "git merge name_of_new_branch".

 # My Endpoints
 POST /api/v1/urls